 \subsection{Schr\"odinger picture}

-In open quantum systems, under the assumption that the open system is initially uncorrelated with its environment, the dynamics of the reduced density matrix is described by a CPTP dynamical map $\Phi_t:\rho\mapsto\Phi_t[\rho] = \rho(t)$ \cite{Breuer-Petruccione, Vacchini2024}.
-Such a map is the solution of the ME
+In open quantum systems, under the assumption that the open system is initially uncorrelated with its environment, the dynamics of the reduced density matrix is described by a CPTP dynamical map $\Phi_t:\rho\mapsto\Phi_t[\rho] = \rho(t)$ \cite{Breuer-Petruccione, Rivas-Huelga-OQS, Chruscinski2022, Vacchini2024}.
+Assuming that the dynamics is invertible, i.e. that $\Phi_t^{-1}$ exists at all times, then $\Phi_t$ is guaranteed to be the solution of the time-local ME

 which, in turn, implies the following ME for the density operator

 The time-dependent generator $\mathcal L_t = \dot\Phi_t\circ\Phi_t^{-1}$ has the following universal structure \cite{Gorini1976, Lindblad1976}